manojjsm/austerejs/README.md

 ## Functions, variables, comments

+### Variables are named for readability.

+Name every variable with the shortest possible unnabbreviated, grammatically sensible phrase that suits its value.
+So ```headerOffset``` is good, while ```distance``` is bad if you're storing the distance of the header from the top of its container, for example.

 ### Variable declarations are comma-first.

 With the sole caveat that variables containing functions should be declared with a separate `var` statement.